mmondics/aiops-z/README.md

 ### Overview of IBM Cloud Pak for Watson AIOps

-IBM Cloud Pak® for Watson AIOps is an AIOps platform that deploys advanced, explainable AI using the IT Operations (ITOps) toolchain data so that you can confidently **assess, diagnose, and resolve incidents** across mission-critical workloads.
+IBM Cloud Pak for Watson AIOps is an AIOps platform that deploys advanced, explainable AI using the IT Operations (ITOps) toolchain data so that you can confidently **assess, diagnose, and resolve incidents** across mission-critical workloads.

 With this Cloud Pak, you can increase your customer satisfaction by **proactively avoiding incidents and accelerating your time to resolution**.